Military Tuition & Education Benefits

 The Department of Veterans Affairs (VA) provides education benefits to eligible service members, veterans and certain dependents and survivors.
 You may receive financial support for undergraduate and graduate degrees at UND.
 You may be eligible to receive aid for tuition and fees, books, flight programs, housing, and more.

 Through the General Education Requirement Transfer Agreement (GERTA), current members of the U.S. Armed Forces and its veterans can now receive credit for military training.
 More than 130 approved military courses have been mapped to UND’s general education categories such as arts and humanities, communications, mathematics, science, social sciences, and technology and will count toward Essential Studies requirements.

 Scholarships for Dependents of Deceased and Disabled Veterans

-Awarding is closed for the 2022-23 academic year.
+Applications are closed for the 2023-24 academic year.
 Applications are accepted through Scholarship Central.

 UND has a dedicated Veteran & Military Services team focused on helping you achieve your goal of earning a degree.
 Work with them to get the most out of the educational benefits you have earned through your service.

 Let UND help you leverage your benefits.
 To use your military education and tuition benefits, you must first apply to UND following the military admissions process.